My Research

 Social Simulation, on the other hand, takes a model-driven approach, using computational models to simulate and study emergent patterns and behaviors within social systems.

-Computational Social Science 1 (Network)
+Computational Social Science 1 (Network) Computational Social Science 2 (Simulation)

-Political Economy for Resilient Coupled Infrastructure Systems
+The Political Economy of Systems

 sample image